bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+relative to the root - we can define a single font size on the html element and define all rem units to be a percentage of that

 4. How would you describe preprocessing to someone new to CSS?

-relative to the root - we can define a single font size on the html element and define all rem units to be a percentage of that
+Preprocessing is an approach to CSS that is sort of like meal prep.
+Essentially, you prepare a meal and save it for use later.
+You're not creating the same meal over and over.
+Rather it's already made for you and you just use it whenever you need it.
+In CSS those meal preps are - mixins, variables, parametric mixins - you prepared them beforehand - insert where needed.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?